-Infection may occur if untreated greywater is stored or used so that birds, insects, pets or children come into contact with it.
+Using greywater is perfectly safe if it is used properly.
+However, if it isn't used properly it has potential to spread disease around your home and elsewhere.
+For example, infection can occur if untreated greywater is stored or used in a way that birds, insects, pets or children can come into contact with it.

 To prevent greywater running into neighbouring properties, don't use this method when it's raining or when the soil is already saturated.